 His achievements in the field of topographic anatomy and surgical surgery, Nikolai Ivanovich fortified in the Caucasus, and also used methods of anesthesia - anesthetized with ether.

-The Crimean war strengthened not only military field skills, but also became the place of first use of gypsum, which ultimately led to a reduction in amputation.
+The Crimean war strengthened not only the military field skills, but also became the place of first use of gypsum, which ultimately led to a reduction in amputation.
 Military surgery consisted in the rapid assessment of the soldier's condition and the decision to hospitalize in the rear for an uncritical state or urgent operation at the front.

 At the age of 67, Nikolai Ivanovich was entrusted with organizing medical service in the Russo-Turkish war.

 In 1881 Nikolai Vasilyevich Sklifosovsky discovered Nikolai Ivanovich's cancer of the upper jaw and in 1881 Nikolai Ivanovich Pirogov passed away.

 His name is the Russian Medical University.